Category Archives: Russian Royals

 Emperor Alexander III and Empress Maria Feodorovna in 1893; Credit – Wikipedia

 In 1894, Alexander became ill with nephritis, a kidney disorder.
 Alexander was on his way to the Greek isle of Corfu where he hoped to recuperate at Mon Repos, the villa of his wife’s sister-in-law, Queen Olga of Greece.
-However, when Alexander reached the Crimea, he was too ill to continue traveling and stayed at Livadia Palace, his home in the Crimea.
-It was soon obvious that Alexander would not survive and various relatives came to the Crimea including Princess Alix of Hesse and by Rhine, who was the fiancée of Alexander’s eldest son Nicholas.
+However, when Alexander reached Crimea, he was too ill to continue traveling and stayed at Livadia Palace, his home in Crimea.
+It was soon obvious that Alexander would not survive and various relatives came to Crimea including Princess Alix of Hesse and by Rhine, the fiancée of Alexander’s eldest son Nicholas.
 Insisting on receiving Princess Alix in his full dress uniform, Alexander gave her his blessing on October 21, 1894.
 Thereafter, Alexander’s condition rapidly deteriorated and he died on November 1, 1894, at the age of 49.
 His son Nicholas became the last Emperor of Russia and married Princess Alix (Alexandra Feodorova) on November 26, 1894, just eight days after Alexander III was buried at the Peter and Paul Cathedral at the Fortress of Peter and Paul in St. Petersburg.

 Alexander III’s death in Livadia by M.Zichy (Hermitage); Credit – Wikipedia